cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/helm-chart/installing-helm-worker.md

 ### Ingress

-You may enable ingress-nginx and generate automatically cert if you have ingress-nginx / cert-manager installed.
+You may enable ingress-nginx and generate automatically cert if you have ingress-nginx / cert-manager installed (e.g. using nginx with existing ssl secret) - [See above for more details](#option-1)

 ```yaml
 ingress: